ndjinga/SOLVERLAB/CoreFlows/gui/doc/modelusage.rst

 .. image:: images/diffusionequationtree.png
     :align: center

 A field need to be present in your mesh file to be visible in the GUI.
-All "field_option" are here for advanced user, it is recommanded to leave them with default value.
+All "field_option" are here for advanced user, it is recommended to leave them with default value.

 Some value can be a field present in the mesh file or a scalar and the GUI let you choose between those two options.